The Chambersburg Quilt Guild offers something for everyone!

 Mystery Quilt: Participants follow step-by-step instructions to complete a quilt top, not knowing what the result will be until the very end.
 This is done every other quilt year beginning in September of an even year.
 The finished pieces are revealed at the May meeting.

-The Raffle Quilt: is an annual major fund raising project for the guild.
+The Raffle Quilt: is an annual major fund-raising project for the guild.
 The committee selects a design, prepares kits and distributes kits to volunteer members for individual construction.
 Completed blocks are assembled and the completed project is quilted.
 All members are asked to sell tickets as well as help sell tickets at various events through the year.
 The quilt is then raffled off.
-Half of the proceeds go to a community organization or charity selected annually by vote of the membership.
+A portion of the proceeds go to a community organization or charity selected annually by vote of the membership.
 As of 2014, more than $32,000 has been donated back to our community.
 The remainder of the proceeds goes toward workshops and education for our guild members.